Kraft Foods Group is set to report earnings after the market closes on Thursday. Here's what you need to watch for in the company's results.

-It's been more than a year since Kraft Foods Group was formed in the breakup of Kraft Foods.
-At that time, Kraft Foods Group was spun off from the parent company, which changed its name to Mondelez International .
-Mondelez retained the higher-growth global snack portfolio, including the Oreo, Nabisco, and Cadbury brands, while Kraft received the more sluggish North American grocery business.
-Yet since the October 2012 corporate breakup, there's been nothing lethargic about the performance of Kraft's stock.
-It's returned more than 29% to shareholders, outperforming Mondelez's 22% and the overall stock market.
+Kraft Foods Group was formed in the October 2012 breakup of Kraft Foods, when it was spun off from the parent company, which changed its name to Mondelez International .
+Mondelez took the high-growth global snack-food portfolio, while Kraft Foods received the more sluggish North American grocery business.
+Yet, since the corporate breakup, Kraft's stock has returned more than 32% to shareholders, vastly outperforming Mondelez, the consumer staples sector, and the overall stock market.

-When Kraft releases its quarterly results on Wednesday, I'll be watching to see if and how the company achieved sales growth in its food and beverage businesses and whether the company is on pace to meet its full-year revenue estimate.
-I'll also be looking for improvements to profitability as well as indications as to how Kraft intends to expand these metrics going forward.
+When Kraft releases its second-quarter results on Thursday, I'll be watching to see exactly if and how the company achieved sales growth in its food and beverage businesses and whether the company is on track to meet its 2013 revenue estimate.
+I'll also be looking for improvements to profitability as well as indications as to how it intends to expand these metrics in the coming quarters.

-Investors love Kraft's generous dividend.
-Dividend stocks can make you rich; it's as simple as that.
-They don't garner the notoriety of high-flying growth stocks, but they're also less likely to crash and burn.
+Do you love a steady dividend check?
+Dividend stocks like Kraft don't garner the notoriety of high-flying growth stocks, but they're less likely to crash and burn.
 And over the long term, the compounding effect of the quarterly payouts, as well as their growth, adds up faster than most investors imagine.
-With this in mind, our analysts sat down to identify the absolute best of the best when it comes to rock-solid dividend stocks, drawing up a list in this free report of nine that fit the bill.
+With this in mind, our analysts sat down to identify the absolute best of the best when it comes to rock-solid dividend stocks, drawing up a list in this free report of the only nine that fit the bill.
 To discover the identities of these companies before the rest of the market catches on, you can download this valuable free report by simply clicking here now.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.